Major Volcano Is About to Erupt in Iceland: "Residents MUST Evacuate Their Homes"

 People relax at the Blue Lagoon in Iceland a few days before authorities closed the resort due to volcanic dangers.

-The potential volcanic eruption in Iceland could have devastating consequences.
-According to The Independent, the IMO says an actual eruption could last for several weeks, disrupting local infrastructure and making it difficult to navigate through the country.
+According to The Independent, the IMO said an actual eruption could last for several weeks, disrupting local infrastructure and making it difficult to navigate through the country.

 Article continues below advertisement